| Title: | Medical Statistics & Epidemiological Analysis |

 iris |> mutate(.N_ = n()) |> head() iris |> mutate(.n_ = 1:n()) |> head() iris |> group_by(Species) |> mutate(.n_ = 1:n()) |> slice(1:5) |> ungroup()

-A numeric vector representing the count from n
+A numeric vector representing the count from n to N.

 Other Data Management: